ScottishCovidResponse/rampvis-api/README.md

 docker-compose ps
 ```

-### Known Issues and Solutions
+**Known Issues and Solutions**

-1. Elasticsearch container requires more than 2GB VM.
+1. The elasticsearch containers require more than 2GB VM.
 To setup the VM size run:

 ```bash
 # Windows-11
 wsl -d docker-desktop
 echo 262144 >> /proc/sys/vm/max_map_count
 ```

+### Start Internal Services
+The data-api and infrastructure-api are our internal services.
+See the README files in data-api and infrastructure-api folder.

+## BibTex